dverac/Fiberseq_QC/README.md

     `/project/spott/dveracruz/bin/miniconda3/envs/dimelo_modkit_parsing`
     Used mostly for modkit, this is only included in the report for Nanopore data, but is always ran.

+A yaml file with the conda environment is included in `workflow/conda_env`.
+You can create your own enviroments and modify the smk files to use them.

 ### Base metrics